hellbounce228/KEST_skilaverkefni4/questions.md

 tracks and manages changes to files over time, saving the history

-What are the main advantages of using GIT?
+What are the main advantages of using GIT? tracks file changes with a detailed history, works offline, fast and efficient, makes collaboration easier

 How often do you think you should commit to a project?